Updated 23 August 2022

 - Australian driver licence issued by a State or Territory Government authority

 - Australian Citizenship Certificate

 Registrars may have preferred methods for validation.
 Some may pass on fees where validation methods incur costs.

 7. If registrants need to provide documentation like passports or drivers licenses to register, how will auDA ensure this personal data is protected?

 As the administrator of Australian critical infrastructure, auDA is committed to the highest standards of information security management for our organisation and supply chain.

 auDA and the .au registry operator are independently certified to the international ISO 27001 Information Security Management System (ISMS) standard, follow the security controls in the Australian Signals Directorate (ASD) Essential Eight, and implement global DNS security standards such as DNSSEC.

-auDA has also conducted a baseline security audit of all registrars that will be eligible to offer .au direct and is working with those registrars to achieve ISO 27001 certification.
+auDA has also conducted a baseline security audit of all registrars that will be eligible to offer .au direct and is working with all registrars to achieve ISO 27001 certification.

-All existing domain registrations in the .au registry prior to launch will be eligible to apply for Priority Allocation, regardless of the namespace they are registered in, including gov.au and edu.au.
+All existing domain registrations in the .au registry prior to launch on 24 March 2022 are eligible to apply for Priority Allocation, regardless of the namespace they are registered in, including gov.au and edu.au.